ruslan-tyshchanka/Monkkee/README.md

 - User can modify text attribute
 - A link can be added to entry
 - A picture can be added to entry
-- User can select a paragraph format
-- User can select a font
-- User can select text size
-- Entry date/time can be modified
 - Entry can be edited

 Entry search: